What are the benefits of Profiling?

 If you want, you can then send us your old blades for a matched radius.
 You'll then have a spare set, or two sets to rotate.
 This is the option most customers choose because they eventually send their blades to us for regular sharpenings.
 Having two sets to rotate is the easiest way to do it.
 Note: Please understand that depending on the condition of your old blades, that the new pair and old pair may not match exactly, as more steel has been taken off your old blades by your sharpener.
 However, when we are done with them the radius and pitch will be exactly the same as your new ones.
 We do also offer blade matching and blade balancing on your old steel at additional cost if they are way out of whack.
 Some brand new steel is off from the factory as well.
 A radius doesn't correct this so if you want to be sure your blades match exactly, it may be wise to order our Blade Matching option.
-Lastly, if for some reason you do not like the radius we select for you, you are NOT stuck with it, simply send the blades back to us for a FREE adjustment.
+Lastly, if for some reason you do not like the radius we select for you, you are NOT stuck with it, simply send the blades back to us for one FREE adjustment.
 For details on sharpening by mail, please VISIT OUR SHARPEN BY MAIL WEB PAGE.
 When you're ready to order, visit our SHOPPING AREA in the main menu.

 For our World-wide customers, we can ship by USPS Global Priority Mail, 3-5 day service.
 We've shipped steel to Netherlands, Germany, Sweden, Japan, and all over the world!
 Please note that we are not allowed to sell/ship any CCM, RBK or Easton products overseas. (except to US military APO/FPO) We do however have aftermarket steel that will fit those model skates.

 © 2002-2017 noicingsports.com